Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide-WindowsAzure-ServiceBus.md

 ### Default transport type

 The default transport type in `Azure.Messaging.ServiceBus` is AMQP.
-The new library does no longer support SBMP, and as such you will need to migrate to AMQP.
-The behavioral differences have been described at [Use legacy WindowsAzure.ServiceBus .NET framework library with AMQP 1.0](service-bus-amqp-dotnet.md#behavioral-differences).
-It is possible to use AMQP over WebSockets over port 443 by appending `;TransportType=AmqpWebSockets` to the end of the connection string.
+The new library no longer supports SBMP, and as such you will need to migrate to AMQP.
+The behavioral differences have been described in [Use legacy WindowsAzure.ServiceBus .NET framework library with AMQP 1.0](service-bus-amqp-dotnet.md#behavioral-differences).
+It is possible to use AMQP with WebSockets over port 443 by setting the [TransportType](https://learn.microsoft.com/dotnet/api/azure.messaging.servicebus.servicebusclientoptions.transporttype?view=azure-dotnet#azure-messaging-servicebus-servicebusclientoptions-transporttype) on the options used when creating your `ServiceBusClient`.

 ### BrokeredMessage changed to Message

-The object which used to represent a message has been changed from BrokeredMessage to ServiceBusMessage.
-Convenience methods like CompleteAsync, AbandonAsync, and DeadLetterAsync which were called on BrokeredMessage directly are not available on ServiceBusMessage object, but can instead be achieved with the help of ServiceBusReceiver and ServiceBusProcessor.
+The object which used to represent a message has been changed from `BrokeredMessage` to `ServiceBusMessage`.
+Convenience methods like `CompleteAsync`, `AbandonAsync`, and `DeadLetterAsync` which were called on `BrokeredMessage` directly are now found on the `ServiceBusReceiver` or `ServiceBusProcessor` from which the message was read.

 ### Client constructors